aptech/docs/docs/CR-SpreadsheetReadSA.rst

 Basic Example
 +++++++++++++

-Read all contents from the file *myfile.xlsx* located in your current GAUSS working directory as a string array.
+Read all contents from the file :file:`myfile.xlsx` located in your current GAUSS working directory as a string array.

 ::